basemkhirat/express-mvc/README.md

 Contains the MVC folder structure:

-`controllers` are modules. each of them exports an object of methods that accepts request and response.
+`controllers` are modules. each of them exports an object of methods that accept request and response.

 ```javascript
 # HomeController.js